 Our Mission: To promote the healing of those we serve by providing compassionate, high-quality health care.

-UMH provided almost 18 million dollars in charity care in 2019.
+UMH provided over 23 million dollars in charity care in 2020.
 The hospital provides care to patients who meet criteria under our charity care policy without charge or at discounted rates.
 A half-cent sales tax revenue is distributed to Uvalde County and designated for healthcare expenditures.
 The sales tax revenue is split among healthcare entities including the hospital.
-Fifty-five percent of this revenue is allocated to UMH and covers less than 6 percent of the hospital's annual charity care.
+Fifty-five percent of this revenue is allocated to UMH and covers less than 4 percent of the hospital's annual charity care.
 This being the case, the hospital relies heavily on the support of those we serve.

 Uvalde Memorial Hospital is accredited by The Joint Commission which sets the standard by which healthcare quality is measured.
 Only those hospitals that have demonstrated their commitment to providing the highest level of quality care to their patients receive the Joint Commission Gold Seal of Approval.